baobabsoluciones/hackathonbaobab2020/README.md

 The following assumes you have downloaded the zip `j30.mm.zip` of input instances, and you have stored it in the `data` directory.
 It solves instance `j301_1.mm` with the solver that is in `solvers/algorithm1` named `default` in `solvers/__init__.py`.

-    python main.py solve-scenarios --directory=data --scenario=j30.mm.zip --solver=default --instance=j301_1.mm --no-test
+    python main.py solve-scenarios --directory=data --scenario=j30.mm.zip --solver=default --instance=j3010_1.mm --no-test

-You can also solve multiple scenarios or multiple instances by passing the `--instances` and `--scenarios` options.
+You can also solve multiple scenarios or multiple instances by passing the `--instances` and `--scenarios` arguments.
 Just be careful with the string format:

     python main.py solve-scenarios --directory=data --scenarios='["c15.mm.zip", "c21.mm.zip", "j10.mm.zip", "j30.mm.zip", "m1.mm.zip", "m5.mm.zip", "n0.mm.zip", "n1.mm.zip", "n3.mm.zip", "r1.mm.zip", "r4.mm.zip", "r5.mm.zip"]' --solver=default

+With the option argument, a json with the solving configuration is passed:

+    python main.py solve-scenarios --directory=data --scenario=j30.mm.zip --solver=default --instance=j3010_1.mm --no-test --options='{"DEBUG": 1, "timeLimit": 120}'

 Finally, if you pass the `zip` option you create a nice little zip at the end.